 EDUC M342 Methods and Materials for Teaching Elementary Music (3 cr.)
-P: Admission to the Teacher Education Program, MUS E131 Freshman Colloquium in Music Education, and MUS E231 General Music Methods K-12.
-For field experience credit, students should enroll concurrently in EDUC M301 Laboratory/Field Experience (0 cr.).
+P: Admission to the Teacher Education Program and MUS E232 Inclusive Participatory Music Practices.
+C: EDUC M301 Laboratory/Field Experience.
 Detailed study of current teaching techniques for the elementary school music class; Dalcroze, Kodály, and Orff techniques; review of current textbooks and other materials; classroom recorder and guitar.
 A grade of C+ or higher is required.

 EDUC M343 Methods and Materials for Teaching Choral Music (3 cr.)
-P: Junior standing; admission to the Teacher Education Program; MUS E131 Freshman Colloquium in Music Education; MUS E231 General Music Methods K-12; and G370 Techniques for Conducting.
-For field experience credit, students should enroll in EDUC M301 Laboratory/Field Experience (0 cr.).
+P: Junior standing, admission to the Teacher Education Program, MUS E232 Inclusive Participatory Music Practices, and G370 Techniques for Conducting.
+C: EDUC M301 Laboratory/Field Experience.
 Organization and development of choral groups; voice production; rehearsal techniques; tone, diction, and phrasing; materials suitable for school choruses at secondary level.
 A grade of C+ or higher is required.

 EDUC M344 Methods and Materials for Teaching Instrumental Music (3 cr.)
-P: Junior standing; admission to the Teacher Education Program; MUS E131 Freshman Colloquium in Music Education and MUS E231 General Music Methods K-12.
-For field experience credit, students should enroll in EDUC M301 Laboratory/Field Experience (0 cr.).
+P: Junior standing, admission to the Teacher Education Program, and MUS E232 Inclusive Participatory Music Practices.
+C: EDUC M301 Laboratory/Field Experience.
 Teaching methods and materials; organization of the instrumental curriculum.
 A grade of C+ or higher is required.

 EDUC M434 Administration of School Bands (2 cr.)
-P: Senior standing.
+P: Senior standing and admission to the Teacher Education Program.
 Teaching, organization, and administration of school wind and percussion ensembles.
 A grade of C+ or higher is required.

 EDUC M436 Administration of School Orchestras (2 cr.)
-P: Senior standing.
+P: Senior standing and admission to the Teacher Education Program.
 Teaching, organization, and administration of school orchestras.
 A grade of C+ or higher is required.